What are modern awards and do they affect me?

 It is always possible for an employer to have an employment contract with an individual employee.
 The contract may be a letter of offer accepted by the employee, a letter of appointment, or a more formal type of contract.
 Such a contract is a private matter between employer and employee and does not have to be registered with the Fair Work Commission or anywhere else.

-However, an employment contract cannot legally displace award terms and conditions, so if an award applies, it forms the background to the employment contract, and if the terms of the contract are less favourable than the award, then the award terms will apply despite the contract.
+However, an employment contract cannot legally displace award terms and conditions or other terms contained in the NES or Fair Work Act, so if an award applies, it forms the background to the employment contract, and if the terms of the contract are less favourable than the award, then the award terms will apply despite the contract.

 There are many issues involved with awards and enterprise agreements and their relationship to employment contracts.
 It is important to speak with an experienced employment lawyer with commercial expertise to make sure you understand the possible ramifications when dealing with this complex area of the law.